yuranura/About-me/README.md

 # About-me
 GitHub Profile Details
 Hi there!!
-I'm YuraNura
+My name is Yudhistira Nugraha
-I'm currently majoring in Information Technology Intersted in learning programming language, such as HTML, CSS, JavaScript, Java, Python, etc...
+I'm currently majoring in Information Technology and i'm intersted in learning programming language, such as HTML, CSS, JavaScript, Java, Python, etc...
+Thank you